Geometric $K$-homology with coefficients II: Main Results

-We have now completed the proof that the map $\Phi$ is well-defined.
-In the case when $X$ is a finite CW-complex we have more; namely: \begin{theorem} Let $X$ be a finite CW-complex.
-Then the map constructed in Definition \ref{defIsoGeoAnazkz} is an isomorphism. \end{theorem} \begin{proof} To begin, we prove that the Bockstein sequences of the analytic and geometric models fit into the following commutative diagram (we show only the $K_0$-part of the relevant commutative diagram):
+\end{proof} \begin{theorem} Let $X$ be a finite CW-complex.
+Then the map, $\Phi$, constructed in Definition \ref{defIsoGeoAnazkz} is an isomorphism. \end{theorem} \begin{proof} To begin, we prove that the Bockstein sequences of the analytic and geometric models fit into the following commutative diagram (we show only the $K_0$-part of the relevant commutative diagram):